eddylj/Backend-Communication-App/assumptions.md

 ### message_edit()
 - Token of the user has to be active
 - Cannot edit message to be longer than 1000 characters
+- Edit updates the timestamp of the message

 ## User
 - user does not have to have an active token for these functions to work